alibabacloud-howto/solution-covid19-tracker/README.md

 Set up terraform CLI environment on your desktop.
 For the tutorial about how to setup Terraform CLI, you can refer to https://partners-intl.aliyun.com/help/doc-detail/91289.htm

+Or if you are the 1st time to use Terraform, please refer to [https://github.com/alibabacloud-howto/terraform-templates](https://github.com/alibabacloud-howto/terraform-templates) to learn how to install and use the Terraform on different operating systems.

 ### 1.2 Create resources

 Refer back to the user's home directory as shown below, click AccessKey Management.